epicchainlabs/epicchain-graphical-wizard/docs/debug-config-reference.md

 Specifies the path to a NeoExpress checkpoint file.
 Specifying this property enables the debugger to use real blockchain data while debugging.

-> Note, EpicChain Debugger *NEVER* updates an actual NeoExpress node instance.
+> Note, EpicChain Graphical Wizard *NEVER* updates an actual NeoExpress node instance.
 Contract storage changes are stored in memory and discarded when the debugging session ends.
 Each individual launch of the debugger starts from the same initial state.

-If this property is not set, EpicChain Debugger creates a stub EpicChain Blockchain with only the genesis block.
+If this property is not set, EpicChain Graphical Wizard creates a stub EpicChain Blockchain with only the genesis block.
 The debugger ensures the contract specified in `program` is deployed on the chain, but adds no other contract storage information.
 By specifying a `checkpoint`, the developer can debug scenarios with representative data stored in an actual instance of a NeoExpress node.